Skip to content

 The bottom line

 The French notaire system is one of the reasons property transactions in France are remarkably secure.
-Title fraud is virtually non-existent, and the legal framework provides strong protections for buyers.
-But the system works best when you understand its boundaries — and supplement it with your own expertise.
+Title fraud is essentially non-existent.
+But the system works only when you supplement it with the work the notaire does not do — visiting the property, asking the questions a selling agent won’t volunteer, structuring ownership for your situation.

 Considering a property in France?